rail-pay/rail/packages/default-join-server/README.md

 ### `POST /secrets/list`

-Lists the secrets attached to the given Data Union.
+Lists the secrets attached to the given Vault.
 Example `request` payload:

 ```
 {